WELCOME HOME

 Preparing Your Home For Sale

 A house that looks good on the surface will sell faster than a shabby one.
-From Experience your agent knows that a "well-maintained" hose appeals to more buyers and will sell faster and for a higher price.
+An experience agent knows that a "well-maintained" house appeals to more buyers and will sell faster and for a higher price.
 Additionally, buyers feel more comfortable purchasing a well cared for home because if what they can see is maintained, what they can’t see has probably also been maintained.

 • How Much Should You Spend Sprucing Up Your Home